George Milton is one of the main characters in John Steinbeck’s novel Of Mice and Men.

 ~John Steinbeck, Of Mice and Men, George Milton, Chapter 3, Page 59

-George’s quote conveys his willingness to accept help to fulfill their dream of owning a farm and his reluctance to give up the dream of achieving it all on their own.
+Meaning: George’s quote conveys his willingness to accept help to fulfill his family’s dream of owning a farm and his reluctance to give up the dream of achieving it all on his own.

-He is unsure if he wants to open the shared dream up to someone else and if it will still be possible for the two of them to reach their goal.
+He is unsure if he wants to share the dream with someone else and if it will still be possible for the two of them to reach their goal.

 22. “George said wonderingly, ‘S’pose they was a carnival or a circus come to town, or a ball game, . . .